Aims In My Ancestry Skip to main content

 Aims in My Ancestry

-Discover stories from your ancestry that
+Discover stories of your ancestors that

-illustrate the Aims of a BYU Education.
+exemplify the Aims of a BYU Education.

 Discover the Aims in Your Ancestry

-Steps
+Activity Simple Steps

 1. Choose an ancestor you want to learn more about.
 (May be living or deceased.)